YahiaElTai/helmet-hat/README.md

 ### Important Notes

+1. `react-helmet` is required as a peerDependency.

-1. All `react-helmet` props are optional.
+2. All `react-helmet` props are optional.

-2. if you provide `title`, it will be used as default title for the open graph protocol and twitter title meta tags unless you provide them separately (eg: `og: {title: 'og specific title'}`) .same goes for `description`, `image` and `url` props.
+3. if you provide `title`, it will be used as default title for the open graph protocol and twitter title meta tags unless you provide them separately (eg: `og: {title: 'og specific title'}`) .same goes for `description`, `image` and `url` props.

-3. if `application-name` meta tag is not provided the `sitename` will be used if the latter is provided.
+4. if `application-name` meta tag is not provided the `sitename` will be used if the latter is provided.

-4. if `canonical` link tag is not provided the `url` will be used if the latter is provided.
+5. if `canonical` link tag is not provided the `url` will be used if the latter is provided.

-5. quick reminder for twitter
+6. quick reminder for twitter
    - Twitter Title Max Length = `70`;
    - Twitter Desc Max Length = `200`;